 9 Key Questions That Will Help You Get Buy-In

 To help you write a training proposal that resonates, we've put together a list of 9 key questions to answer.
-These questions will help you get inside the head of your stakeholder and speak their language.
-Doing this can increase the likelihood of getting your proposal approved.
-Plus, going through these questions one-by-one also helps you get clarity.
+These questions will help you get inside the head of your leadership and speak their language.

 Question 1: What are Your Company’s Goals for Next Year?